credativ/sqlreduce/docs/howitworks.md

 Query returns: ✔ ERROR:  column pg_database.reltuples does not exist
 ```

+SQLreduce works by deriving new parse trees that are structurally simpler,
+generating SQL from that, and run these queries against the database.
+The first
-The first simplification steps work on the top level node, where SQLreduce
+simplification steps work on the top level node, where SQLreduce tries to
-tries to remove whole subtrees to quickly find a result.
-The first reduction
+remove whole subtrees to quickly find a result.
+The first reduction tried is to
-tried is to remove `LIMIT 10`:
+remove `LIMIT 10`:

 ```
 SELECT pg_database.reltuples / 1000 FROM pg_database, pg_class WHERE 0 < ((pg_database.reltuples / 1000)) ORDER BY 1 DESC ✔